President: Ocean Reeve

 Beverley Streater – Secretary

-As a career public servant, Beverley has been a coal-face worker, service coordinator, manager and senior advisor in the field of human services, particularly disability services.
+As a career public servant, Beverley was a service coordinator, manager and senior advisor in the field of human services, particularly disability services.

 She developed a strong appreciation for effective communication within and across organisations – via the web, internally, through social media and face to face.
 In her corporate role, she designed technical communications (media releases, briefs, speeches) for a range of stakeholders.
 Beverley was project-lead through a number of organisational changes, where communication was the key to reassuring and retaining affected personnel.
 She continues to share this expertise by offering assistance to organisations in the area of strategic planning and change management, where effective communication is vital.
 In recent times, Beverley has turned her attention to looking at the needs of older women, who are approaching the transition to retirement, through her dedicated blog, Classic Women.
 She writes about relationships, solutions for maintaining fitness and health, and provides inspiring stories about remarkable women who daily balance their roles as mother, daughter, grandmother, partner, friend, volunteer.